 Remember that creating a strategic project plan is not a one-time activity during the life cycle of a project.
 It’s an iterative process, and you might need to update the plan after a sprint, specific milestone, or even weekly if things are constantly changing in your project.

-5. Providing status updates
+6. Provide status updates

-Status updates aren’t just a way to cover your... you know what.
-They’re great places to celebrate wins, highlight project needs and share project details with stakeholders who aren’t as involved in the day-to-day tasks.
+Status updates aren’t just a way to cover your you-know-what.
+They’re great places to celebrate wins, highlight project needs, and share project details with stakeholders who aren’t as involved in the day-to-day tasks.

-6. Closing a project the right way
+7. Close a project the right way

 One of the first things you should do before you head off to the next project is to hold a retrospective or post-mortem.
 This meeting should focus on two areas.

-First, the hard data around completing the project, including how the project requirements were met, the budget utilization, task management and completion, and any other data you may have gathered throughout the entire project.
+First, analyze the hard data around completing the project, including how the project requirements were met, the budget utilization, task management and completion, and any other data you may have gathered throughout the entire project.

 - Was the team the right one, or were there other roles that would have been nice to have?